 Preparing for Law School

 For admission to law school, an applicant must complete a bachelor’s degree and take the Law School Admission Test (LSAT).
 No particular course of undergraduate study is recommended, this comports with the views of the American Bar Association (ABA).
-However, the program should be sufficiently rigorous to provide the skills of comprehension and analysis essential in law study.
+However, the program should be sufficiently rigorous to provide the skills of comprehension and analysis essential to the study of law.

 To prepare for law school, students should take courses that challenge and interest them, but no specific courses are required or recommended.
 The ABA recommends the development of numerous skills in preparation for a legal education--including analytical and problem solving skills; critical reading, writing, oral communication and listening skills; general research, task organization and management skills.
 Fulfilling or exceeding general education and major requirements satisfies many of these objectives.
 Consult the Pre-Law advisor about undergraduate courses beyond general education and major requirements.

 Students should submit law school applications the fall semester one academic year before entering law school.
 For most students, this is fall of the senior year.
 Admission is highly competitive, and law schools examine a number of factors.
 Heavy reliance is placed on the undergraduate grade-point average and score on the Law School Admission Test (LSAT) are particularly important in this process.
 All grades on the transcript, including transfer work, are reported to Law School Admission Council (LSAC) and used by them to calculate their version of the applicant’s cumulative grade point average.
 The LSAT tests skills in reading comprehension, logical reasoning, and analytical reasoning.
 It is offered 4 times during the academic year: June, September/October, December, and February.
 Most applicants take the June or September/October test to submit applications early.
 The September/October test date sometimes coincides with midterm examinations, so, many students prefer to take the LSAT in June after their junior year.
 Students can register for the LSAT online through the Law School Admission Council.
 Law schools also consider personal statements, letters of recommendation, extracurricular activities, and the rigor of the academic curriculum in determining admission.